Gorakhpur–Pune Weekly Express

 15029/15030 Gorakhpur–Pune Weekly Express is the Express train of the Indian Railways connecting Pune in Maharashtra and Gorakhpur via Basti of Uttar Pradesh.

 It has inaugurated at Thursday 26 March 2015.
 At any given time the 15029 Gorakhpur - Pune Weekly Express always gets the normal priority like other express, on any line.
+The new train was announced in 2014 budget.

 The 15029/15030 Gorakhpur - Pune weekly Express left Gorakhpur Junction railway station for Pune Junction railway station, to cover a distance of 1750 km km in 34 hours 40 mins.
 It had a 1-1 AC 2&3-Tier and 8 3-Tier Sleeper.
 Also, the train is the third Express Train between Gorakhpur Junction railway station to Pune Junction railway station in India and other all trains are Express.

 History

 This train began in March 2015.